wangqinghe95/Knowledge-Of-CPlusPlus/Interview/Interview.md

 ## Reasons for resignation

 ### Reasons for the first two departures
-1. The first time I left was because the salary was too low at that time.
-After deducting the expenses of renting and eating, I had almost no savings after working for a year.
-So I can only change to a job that can make my life more stable.
+1. The first time I left was because the salary was too low to support myself at that time.
+So I need to change a job.
 2. The second time I left was just because the department leader wanted me to do front-end work, such as web development.
 I was not very interested in it, so I negotiated to leave.

 ### Why did you change so many city jobs
-1. I always think that a person has something he should do at every stage of his life.
-For example, one can see the world more at the age of 24.  and  consider his future career plan at the age of 27, as well as at the age of 30, should make more plans for his relatives, such as parents, future partners, and even children.
-2. So I was 24 years old with great enthusiasm to expand Beijing, 26 came to Suzhou to plan my career, and now nearly 30, want to balance the weight of the family and work, which means that I want to spend more time with my grandparents.
-If I choose a job in Heifei, it only takes me 2 hours to back to home.
+1. At every stage in one's life, there are different things one should do, of course, it's just suggested, not must.
+For instance, when I was 24 years, I came to Beijing to see the world more, because I have great enthuisasm to explore this world. and when I turned 26, I need to plan to my career, so I went back to Suzhou and joined Aptiv, because it only takes about 3 hours to get home.

 ### The reason for this job change
-1. I want to spend as much time with my grandparents in my hometown, so I want to go to Hefei.
-2. Volkswagen is one of the best car companies in the world, and of course it is a company that many people want to enter, including me.
+1. Now, nearly 30 years old, there is a better opportunity that help me balance the weight of my family and work, it's VolkWagen in Heifei. first you know, if I have a car, I can only spend 2 hours back to home to see my grandparents, and secondly, as one of the best companies in the world, VolkWagen have more good chances and excellent employees.
+I am very willing to work with excellent people.

 ## What is your career plan
 1. In the manufacturing industry, especially the automobile industry, software development is my deep direction, because it is very fulfilling to see that my code can run on the road.